aveclick/CS50x-2021/README.md

 ![number page](/screenshots/number.PNG)

 ## Generate a russian name Page
 On this page you can choose the first letter of name, the first letter of patronymic and the gender: there are two options: male and female.
 There are two buttons: "Generate" and "Random" respectively to generate the name based on your options and randomly.
-If you click on the button "Generate" it will replaced with "Again".
+If you click on the button "Generate" it will be replaced with "Again".

 ![name page](/screenshots/name.PNG)